Master of Science in Information Systems

 Required knowledge base or foundational undergraduate course credits do not count towards the total number of credits for graduation nor do they count in the Cumulative Grade Point Average (CGPA); however, they do count in determining the maximum time frame (MTF) and the Incremental Completion Rate (ICR).
 Student must achieve a "C" or better within three attempts or will be academically dismissed from the University.

-Upon completion of the Master of Science in Information Systems degree program, graduates should be able to demonstrate skills including:
+After completion of the Master of Science in Information Systems, graduates will be able to:

 South University's master's degree in Information Systems can prepare you for a career in, or advancement within, a wide range of positions, including: